jaygriggsau/Project-WhoWouldWin/README.md

 - Push to git often
 - Working with API's and getting data from large and nested objects.
 - How to work with React functional components
+- Use a CSS Framework

 ## :National Park: Future features
 - Reset only one fighter at a time not whole page.
 - Crate a database of searachable stats
+- Create fighters as a card with stats and data on the back